 Wendee Wechsberg, PhD, is the Director of the RTI Global Gender Center and the Director of Substance Use, Gender, and Applied Research.

 She has been an applied community-based and gender NIH researcher since 1994, and has more than 20 years of clinical experience.
 She has also directed outpatient drug-free, methadone, and residential substance abuse treatment programs.
-Dr. Wechsberg has devoted her career to applied research, using both quantitative and qualitative methods, to develop and test the efficacy of HIV prevention interventions among different populations of substance abusers, particularly heroin and other opioid users.
+Dr. Wechsberg has devoted her research career to applied community-based studies, using both quantitative and qualitative methods, to develop and test the efficacy of HIV prevention interventions among different populations of people who use alcohol and drugs.
 She has served as principal investigator/project director on studies with the Centers for Disease Control and Prevention, Robert Wood Johnson Foundation, National Institute of Child Health and Human Development, National Institute on Drug Abuse, and the National Institute on Alcohol Abuse and Alcoholism.
 Dr. Wechsberg also serves as a consultant and advisor for various national studies and international studies.
-She has been conducting international research in South Africa with at-risk substance abusing women since 2001.
-She has published in the areas of gender and ethnicity, outreach, HIV risk, and women substance abusers.
+She has been conducting international research in South Africa with women who are at-risk or living with HIV since 2001.
+She has published in the areas of gender and ethnicity, outreach, HIV risk, and women.

 In addition to her role as research director, she also leads the RTI Global Gender Center, which brings together experts across numerous disciplines to improve knowledge, policies, and programs worldwide to reduce gender inequities and disparities.